Five Hiking Trails perfect for Stowe, Vermont Fall Foliage Rated the best in the U.S. by Trip Advisor

 - The Burt trail in the center continues and is the least hilly.

-- However, the right hand Bruce trail ascends steeply up the Ranch Valley and takes you to the original ski trail that was cut by the Civilian Conservation Corps in 1933, part of FDR’s New Deal program – the first ski trail in Stowe.
+- However, the right hand Bruce trail ascends steeply up the Ranch Valley and its degree of difficulty becomes much higher.
+Eventually Bruce takes you to the original ski trail that was cut by the Civilian Conservation Corps in 1933, part of FDR’s New Deal program – the first ski trail in Stowe.
 From here you backtrack to Timber Lane that heads towards the Mt.
 Mansfield Ski Touring area.
 Take one of the Cross cut trails south from Timber Lane back to the Ranch Brook road to return to the beginning of your journey.
-These are easy trails that reveal history and beauty.
+These are trails that reveal history and beauty.
 Total distance will be about six miles.

 Hiking Sterling Pond